The Absolute Worst Facebook Ads of 2019

 Creating good ads is also about knowing what the worst ads on Facebook in 2019 look like.

-Start by avoiding the mistakes by the brands above and taking into account our suggestions for improving a Facebook ad strategy.
+Start by avoiding the mistakes made by the brands above and taking into account our suggestions for improving a Facebook ad strategy.

 Do it right, and you might just find yourself on the list of the best Facebook ad examples of the year.
+On the other hand, you might need the help of a Facebook advertising agency to prevent your ads from being on our next edition of the worst Facebook ads.

 Chloe